curry-packages/flatcurry/README.md

 Currently, this package contains the following modules:

-* `FlatCurry.Compact`: This module contains operations to reduce the size of FlatCurry programs by combining the main module and all imports into a single program that contains only the operations directly or indirectly called from a set of main operations.
 * `FlatCurry.Files`: This module defines operations to read and write FlatCurry programs.
 * `FlatCurry.FlexRigid`: provides an operation to compute the rigid/flex status